barryZZJ/dumb_bot/README.md

 Use dumbbot like a server.

-Hint: to expose the processed result to outside, register another _awaitable_ callback and call it inside the handler's callback.
+Note: you can't use reply_text to reply message, to expose the processed result to outside, register another _awaitable_ callback and call it inside the handler's callback.
 E.g.:

 ```python
 def handler_callback(update: Update, context: ContextTypes.DEFAULT_TYPE):